 There you have it.

-A comprehensive list of video conferencing trends, figures, and stats for 2022 you can use to stay on top of things.
+A comprehensive list of 75+ video conferencing trends, facts, and stats for 2023 you can use to stay on top of things.

 Let us know in the comments if there are any other virtual meeting statistics you’d like to see.

 Did you like our infographics?
 If so, feel free to share them with your audience.
 Just remember to mention the source and link back to this page.